History of Xenos

-Xenos leadership had clarified their vision for the church during their time of study in California, settling on the central values that continue to characterize Xenos to this day: That the church is people in community, actively growing through using their gifts in ministry and reaching out to those outside the church.
+Xenos leadership had clarified their vision for the church during their time of study in California, settling on the central values that continue to characterize Xenos to this day: that the church is people in community, actively growing through using their gifts in ministry and reaching out to those outside the church.
 The group shared a dread of shallowness, of outward "churchy" piety, and of formalism.
 McCallum and DeLashmutt envisioned a radically involved church where everyone took part in ministry, virtually erasing the usual clergy-laity distinction in western Christianity.
-They saw the importance of keeping the church outward focused, and sought to avoid what they perceived as a tendency in the American church to be inward-focused and out of touch with contemporary culture.
+They saw the importance of keeping the church outwardly focused, and sought to avoid what they perceived as a tendency in the American church to be inward-focused and out of touch with contemporary culture.
 Evangelism and personal discipleship were the means for building the church.
-In Xenos, all leaders sought to disciple younger believers, and that was supposed to lead to duplication.
+In Xenos leaders sought to disciple younger believers, and that led to duplication.
 Duplication of mature Christians would hopefully lead to duplication of house churches.
 And as house churches multiplied, a church planting movement would erupt.
 To the present day, Xenos strives to be a church planting movement.

 By 1980, the group had grown to more than 400 adults.